 Bamboo is incredibly durable and actually harder than maple and red oak, which is pretty darn hard.
 It can stand up to dings and scratches with the best of them, and, if maintained properly, you can expect your bamboo deck to last for up to 20 years.

 Speaking of standing up to the elements…

-Because bamboo is actually a grass and not a wood, it resists moisture and rot very well.
-Exactly what you should be looking for in a decking material.
-This means a floor with less gapping and cupping and, well, rotting.
+Because bamboo is actually a grass and not wood, it resists moisture and rots very well.
+It’s exactly what you should be looking for in decking material.
+The result?
+You’ll have a deck with less gapping, cupping, and rotting.

 James is your friendly neighborhood content writer here at the Green Living Blog.
 With a passion for all things sustainable, he’s your go-to guru for everything eco-friendly.
 Armed with a treasure trove of wisdom about sustainable living, recycling, and environmentally conscious practices, James is on a mission.
 He’s here to make sure you not only protect your family but also keep Mother Earth smiling. 😊🌎 When he’s not busy sharing eco-friendly insights, James can often be found teaching his cat that compost bins make the purr-fect hideaway. 🐱♻️ Join James on his quest to uncover the secrets of defeating wasteful habits while leaving the lightest footprint on our precious planet’s ecosystem.